ENate/python-java-ai-frameworks/Java-tutorials/mvn-java-8/README.md

 - Makes use of Lambda expressions
 - Facilitates the use of multi-thread via Parallel streams.

+Stream operations source mainly come from the collections, operation can be a map, sorting etc. The intermediate operations can be changed, while terminal operation consists of reduction outcomes.
+Large data sets canbe filtered in intermediate operations to increase performance.
+Parallel streams are suited from large operations.
+Only one terminal operation can be assigned to a given stream operation.

 ## Default methods

 ## Base64 Encode Decode